- Hole19 for Apple Watch requires at least watchOS 6 and it's optimised for Apple Watch Series 5 and above.

 Before moving on to the Apple Watch:

-After your round starts and the hole layout shows on your iPhone, please tap the bottom bar to make sure that all your Premium features are turned ON.
+After your round starts and the hole layout shows on your iPhone, please tap the settings cogwheel to make sure that all your Premium features are turned ON.

 Make sure to toggle ON Auto-Change Hole if you would like the hole to advance automatically when you reach the next tee.
 Toggle ON Club Recommendation if you wish to have recommendations on your iPhone.
 Note that if you turn on the Differential Score, you’ll also see this information on your Apple Watch.